dotnet/csharplang/proposals/records.md

 Otherwise, it invokes the copy constructor on the direct base record, passing its argument through.
 An error is produced if that base copy constructor is not accessible.
-2. The copy constructor then copies the values of all the instance fields in the input record to the corresponding fields of `this`, considering only the fields declared by the record.
+2. The copy constructor then copies the values of all the instance fields in the input record to the corresponding fields of `this`, considering only the fields synthesized in or declared by the record.

 Note: the synthesized copy constructor does not include field initialization.